-The B-52H is the US Air Force's long-range, large-payload multirole bomber and is known as the Stratofortress or the Buff (big ugly fat fellow).
-It is the USAF's principal strategic nuclear and conventional weapons platform, and supports the US Navy in anti-surface and submarine warfare missions.
+The B-52H is the US Air Force’s (USAF) long-range, large-payload multirole bomber and is known as the Stratofortress or the Buff (big ugly fat fellow).
+It is the USAF’s principal strategic nuclear and conventional weapons platform that supports the US Navy in anti-surface and submarine warfare missions.

-The B-52 celebrated its 50th anniversary (first flight April 1952) in April 2002 and is the longest serving combat aircraft in the world - a total of 744 were built.
+Boeing B-52 Stratofortress celebrated its 50th anniversary (first flight April 1952) in April 2002 and is the longest-serving combat aircraft in the world – a total of 744 were built.

-The B-52H entered service in 1961 and 104 were built.
+The B-52H entered service in 1961 and 104 of them were built.
 The last was delivered in October 1962.
-However, due to an extensive system and structural upgrades, its service life is expected to continue beyond the year 2030.
+Due to an extensive system and structural upgrades, its service life is expected to continue beyond 2030.

-The USAF retired 18 B-52H aircraft leaving 76 aircraft in service, stationed at Barksdale AFB, Louisiana and Minot AFB in North Dakota.
+The USAF retired 18 B-52H aircraft leaving 76 bombers in service stationed at Barksdale AFB, Louisiana and Minot AFB in North Dakota.

 B-52H engineering sustainment programme

 The US Air Force awarded a $750m, ten-year engineering sustainment programme (ESP) contract to Boeing in June 2009 to provide engineering and technical support services for the B-52H and its components, as well as support and test equipment, and system integration laboratory.

 A $22m contract was awarded to Boeing by US Air Force on 13 January 2010 under the ESP to provide engineering services to the B-52H.